MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ns-iddcx-iddcx_displayconfigpath.md

 ### -field MonitorScaleFactor

 The requested monitor DPI for this path.
-Note that this value is just a hint and OS may override the value to ensure the DPI configuration of the session is valid.
+This value is just a hint and OS may override the value to ensure the DPI configuration of the session is valid.
 Valid values are 100 to 500 inclusive.

 ### -field PhysicalWidthOverride